rxap-mirror/plugins/libs/pack/README.md

 ng add @rxap/plugin-pack
 ```

-> Adds the pack plugin to the workspace
+> Setup the package @rxap/plugin-pack for the workspace.

 *Configure the builder @rxap/plugin-pack for a project:*